 The trek is billed as a Grade 5 (out of 12) by KE which is considered “moderate” in terms of physical challenge.
-I am reasonably fit, but having completed this trek, would advise some preparation.
-At the time I was jogging and hiking regularly, but stepped it up before I went.
-I am pleased I did.
+I am reasonably fit for my age, but having completed this trek, would advise some preparation.
+At the time I was jogging and hiking regularly, but stepped it up a little before I went.

 The main consideration is the altitude.
 The Salkantay Pass is at an altitude of 4600m.
 That is high!
 I conducted some research including a medical consultation and decided to take Diamox, the medication which is supposed to prevent altitude sickness.
 Time was scheduled in Cusco for altitude acclimatization and because of my flight times, I had an extra day before the rest of the group arrived.
 Even so, I was shocked at how much the altitude affected my fitness when we started to climb.
 The guide had warned us as we started the main ascent that we should walk for 2 to 3 minutes and pause to take a drink of water and rest.
 I thought he was exaggerating; he was not.
 Taking Diamox is a matter of personal choice, but I am convinced that for me it was the right decision to take it.

 I already had some of the necessary vaccinations such as Hepatitis, but I had to have Yellow Fever prior to travelling to Peru.
 One should always check the latest advice regarding which vaccinations are required in this part of Peru.

 As most of our kit had to be transported by horse on the trek, baggage is restricted and so careful packing is required.
 What I would note is that we experienced a vast range of temperatures.
 One morning we woke up to find the tent covered in frost.
 It was a woolly hat day.
 Two days later we were heading down through rainforest jungle and it was a sun hat, vest and sunscreen day!
 It goes without saying that strong, comfortable walking boots are essential.